sch3/philosophy/README.txt

 To shutdown, run shutdown sh or bat.

-If for some reason the page is not found, move war file into webapps and tomcat should upack it
+If for some reason the page is not found, move war file into webapps and tomcat should unpack it